#1 Home Improvement Retailer

 The Home Depot Garden Center at Coventry

 On beautiful spring days, tidy the yard before everything blooms in earnest.
-You can also add beauty and interest with stonework, water features, and hardscaping.
+Plan your garden to make the most of your time and space.
 Don't forget to sweep the gazebo and clean out the shed in preparation for spring, too.
-No matter which plants you need and what outdoor projects you choose to tackle, search for your local plant nursery and find that The Garden Center in Coventry can help you enjoy your spring activities to the fullest.
+No matter what outdoor projects you choose to tackle and which plants you need, search for your local plant nursery and find that The Home Depot Garden Center in Coventry can help you enjoy your spring activities to the fullest.

 Plant Hardiness Zones Explained

 For example, you could plant bell pepper seedlings outdoors in mid-March in Zone 10, but not until the end of May in Zone 4.
-The plants that'll thrive in your area are in your zone — plus all the zones numbered less than that.
-In other words, a Zone 9 garden can support plants listed as Zones 1–9.
+For best results, choose plants in your zone number or less.
+In other words, a Zone 7 garden can support plants listed as Zones 1–7.
 The timeframe to direct sow outdoors in your garden is often around a month later than the indoor start date.
-Always read your seed packet for details.
-If you start seeds a little later than recommended, it's not ideal, but it will even out as time passes.
+Be sure to read your seed packet for details.
+If you start them later than recommended, it's not ideal, but it should even out as time passes.

 Gardening in Your Growing Zone

-Much of West Virginia, Ohio, Pennsylvania, Connecticut, Massachusetts, southern New York state, and New Jersey are in Zone 6, so planting can begin earlier there than farther north.
+Much of Ohio, Pennsylvania, West Virginia, New Jersey, Connecticut, southern New York state, and Massachusetts are in Zone 6, so planting can begin earlier there than farther north.
 Parts of Virginia are even warmer, coming in at Zone 7.
 The outdoor growing season doesn't begin until mid-March or even April, although you can plant some veggie seeds halfway through February.
-Squash, tomatoes, onions, cucumbers, peppers, and other classic garden crops will do well in this region, and most of them can get an early start indoors before spring really moves in.
+Squash, tomatoes, onions, peppers, cucumbers, and other classic garden crops will do well in this region, and most of them can get an early start indoors before spring really moves in.

 Start Seeds Indoors